The Infinite-message Limit of Two-terminal Interactive Source Coding: Achievability of in Section

 where step (a) is due to property $P4$ and because $(U_{2i-1},U_{2i})=(1,0) \Rightarrow Y=0$, hence $H(Y|U_{2i}, U_{2i-1}=1)p_{U_{2i-1}}(1) = H(Y|U_{2i}=1,U_{2i-1}=1)p_{U_{2i},U_{2i-1}}(1,1)\stackrel{P1}{=}H(Y|U_{2i}=1)p_{U_{2i}}(1)$, and step (b) is because

-The $2i$-th rate can thus be expressed as a 2-D integral of a weight function $w_y$ over the rectangular region ${\mathcal Reg}(2i):=[\alpha(s_i),1]\times[\beta(s_{i-1}),\beta(s_i)]$ (a horizontal bar in Fig.~\ref{fig:integral}(a)).
-Therefore, the sum of rates of all messages sent from terminal $B$ to terminal $A$ is the integral of $w_y$ over the union of all the corresponding horizontal bars in Fig.~\ref{fig:integral}(a).
-Similarly, the sum of rates of all messages sent from terminal $A$ to terminal $B$ can be expressed as the integral of another weight function $w_x(v_x,p):=\log_2((1-v_x)/(1-p-v_x))$ over the union of all the vertical bars in Fig.~\ref{fig:integral}(a).
+The $2i$-th rate can thus be expressed as a 2-D integral of a weight function $w_y$ over the rectangular region ${\mathcal Reg}(2i):=[\alpha(s_i),1]\times[\beta(s_{i-1}),\beta(s_i)]$ (a horizontal bar in Figure~\ref{fig:integral}(a)).
+Therefore, the sum of rates of all messages sent from terminal $B$ to terminal $A$ is the integral of $w_y$ over the union of all the corresponding horizontal bars in Figure~\ref{fig:integral}(a).
+Similarly, the sum of rates of all messages sent from terminal $A$ to terminal $B$ can be expressed as the integral of another weight function $w_x(v_x,p):=\log_2((1-v_x)/(1-p-v_x))$ over the union of all the vertical bars in Figure~\ref{fig:integral}(a).